 Typically, the initial and earliest effort will be to contact government representatives in the potentially affected area.
 This includes - but is not limited to - state legislators, county supervisors, mayors and city council members and local tribal community leaders, as well as professionals such as city/town managers, legislative staff, etc. This is intended to outline the reasons for the upcoming change and to obtain feedback from these stakeholders.
-ADOT Communications will assess, using tools outlined in the agency's Public Involvement Plan, which community groups may have an interest in upcoming MVD action; efforts will be made to communicate with those groups in writing and, if necessary, in person.
-Following completion of the Four-Factor Analysis and review of U.S. Census records, accommodations will be made for those members of the community who do not speak English by printing materials in the appropriate languages and having translators available at any public meetings, either based on meeting the LEP threshold for translation or upon request by a member of the public.
+ADOT Communications and Public Involvement - will assess, using tools outlined in the agency's PIP, which community groups may have an interest in upcoming MVD action; efforts will be made to communicate with those groups in writing and, if necessary, in person.
+Following completion of the Four-Factor Analysis and review of United States Census records, accommodations will be made for those members of the community with limited English proficiency (based on the Safe Harbor Threshold of 5% of the affected population or 1,000 people, whichever is less) by printing materials in the appropriate languages and having translators available at any public meetings.
+Language services and other accommodations will also be provided upon request.

-Notification to the general public is made using various mass media available.
+Notification to the general public within the affected service area is made using various mass media available.
 This may include newspapers and local media websites, social media and notices posted at the office location, community centers, religious organizations and other locations where community members frequent.
-ADOT's Non-Discrimination and Accommodation language, as required by Title VI of the Civil Rights Act, is included in all notices, and notices are translated as determined by the LEP four-factor analysis.
-Additional notification can be made through the use of mass emails from ADOT Communications to interested members of the public.
-ADOT Communications has the capability to deliver such emails on a broad geographic basis as well as to news media and MVD customers.
-Distribution of information will vary based on community expectations and the tools available in each community.
+Accommodation languages, as required by Title VI of the Civil Rights Act and ADOT's PIP, are included.
+Additional notification can be made through the use of direct mailers to affected customers, and mass emails from MVD and ADOT Communications and Public Involvement to interested members of the public.
+ADOT Communications and Public Involvement has the capability to deliver such emails on a broad geographic basis as well as to news media and MVD customers.
+Distribution of information will vary based on community expectations and the tools available in each community, including direct mail to impacted residents in some circumstances.

-For proposed closures that may have statewide, as opposed to limited local or regional implications, MVD would initiate public meetings to explain the upcoming change and to obtain customer feedback.
+For proposed closures that may have a statewide, as opposed to limited local or regional implication, MVD would initiate public meetings to explain the upcoming change and to obtain customer feedback.
 When appropriate based on community sensitivities or communication preferences, MVD has, on occasion, held meetings to discuss planned service changes for local and regional operations that did not have statewide impact.
-Consideration is given to ensuring the meeting location is accessible to all stakeholders (close to transit if possible, Americans with Disability Act compliance, etc.) and at an appropriate time of day based on community assessments.
-Public meetings are planned and implemented in compliance with the ADOT Public Involvement Plan.
+Consideration is given to ensuring the meeting location is accessible to all stakeholders (close to transit if possible, ADA compliance, etc.) and at an appropriate time of day based on community assessments.
+Public meetings are planned and implemented in compliance with the ADOT PIP.